 - Creating Secret Cipher Codes: A unique, fun way to engage your child in writing.
 Click HERE to learn more!

-- Play Games: Utilize games like Bananagrams, Scrabble/Scrabble Junior, Very Silly Sentences, Word Snag, Wordplay, Zingo and have your child write the words/sentences they come up with during the game.
+- Play Games: Utilize games like Bananagrams, Scrabble/Scrabble Junior, Very Silly Sentences, Word Snag, Wordplay, Zingo, and have your child write the words/sentences they come up with during the game.

 About Skills 4 Life:

 Skills 4 Life Pediatric Occupational Therapy offers a broad range of pediatric occupational therapy services to help your child master age-appropriate developmental skills, become more independent, increase academic success & develop confidence.
-The experts at Skills 4 Life specialize in handwriting, keyboarding & executive function coaching, but also work with children on social & emotional learning, motor skills, self-regulation strategies & activities of daily living.
+The experts at Skills 4 Life specialize in handwriting, keyboarding & executive function coaching and work with children on social & emotional learning, motor skills, self-regulation strategies & activities of daily living.
 Skills 4 Life Pediatric Occupational Therapy offers your child a safe, compassionate environment to learn the critical skills they need to be successful.
-Learn more about our team & services at www.skills4lifeot.com, or you can contact our office by email at email@example.com or by phone at 303.351.1828 for a free consultation.
+Learn more about our team & services at www.skills4lifeot.com, or you can contact our office by email at firstname.lastname@example.org or by phone at 303.351.1828 for a free consultation.